spzlobo/SFC-Lab/docs/bare-metal-fuel.md

 ### Local Mirror

 On the fuel host create a Mirror and apply it (local files).
 You can get information about the `profile` and possible groups in `/usr/share/fuel-mirror/<profile>.yaml`.
-In Fuel 10 `fuel-mirror` is replaced by [Packetary](https://wiki.openstack.org/wiki/Packetary).
+In Fuel 10 (Danube) `fuel-mirror` is replaced by [Packetary](https://wiki.openstack.org/wiki/Packetary).

 ```bash
 # These two steps may take a while